 - Fellowship, Johns Hopkins University, 2001

-In the past year, Dr. Carlisle used patient-specific induced pluripotent stem cells (iPSCs) to investigate mitochondrial function of motor neurons from sporadic and familial ALS patients.
-She differentiated iPSCs into motor neurons and isolated mitochondria for analysis.
-Dr. Carlisle found proteomic and functional differences between ALS motor neurons and the controls.
-She also found that this phenotype was concordant between types of ALS, suggesting that this is a unifying and prevalent disease-related phenotype.
+In the past year, Dr. Carlisle has used patient-specific induced pluripotent stem cells (iPSCs) to investigate mitochondrial function of neural progenitors and neurons from sporadic and familial ALS patients as well as from Huntington’s Disease patients.
+She has differentiated iPSCs into neural progenitors and mature neurons and isolated mitochondria for analysis.
+She has found proteomic and functional differences between neurons and controls from neurodegenerative disease patients.